 Jason is the founder of HighStep Capital, an innovative long/short equity hedge fund that combines fundamental research with advanced data mining technology to trade technology stocks.
 He previously worked at J. Goldman & Co and Goldman Sachs, where he covered the Internet sector.
 Jason holds and MBA from Cornell University and BS from Babson College.

-The Masters 100 Fund combines the experience and expertise of portfolio manager Ken Kam with a unique and powerful research tool: the m100 Index, which is made up of the current ideas of...
+The Masters 100 Fund combines the experience and expertise of portfolio manager Ken Kam with a unique and powerful research tool: the m100 Index, which is made up of the...
 Read More.

 Dr. Kaplan is Founder and CEO of PredictWallStreet Inc., a Silicon Valley company specializing in applications that process the collective intelligence of online investors to generate an edge in the market.
 Previously, Dr. Kaplan spent twelve years as CEO of iQ Company and has also worked at IBM and at the University of California Santa Cruz as a visiting professor in Computer Science.
 Dr. Kaplan holds MS and PhD degrees from Carnegie Mellon University where he co-authored papers with a Nobel-Prize winning economist.
 He is a member of the scientific research society Sigma Xi and has authored and co-authored more than 30 publications, including a book and eight patents in the software field.